peterzimon/docs-api/handlebars-themes/helpers/reading_time.md

 - `x min read` for estimated reading time longer than one minute
 - `1 min read` for estimated reading time shorter than or equal to one minute

-You can override the default text, [see translate the reading helper](/docs/i18n#section-reading-time-helper).
+You can override the default text.

 ### Example Code